basilikum/leif/README.md

     $:(html.span("some argument"))

-This simple example would actually produce nearly the same result as the example in the "functions" block.
+This simple example would only produce nearly the same result as the example in the "functions" block.
 The difference is, that it is not possible to add an optional body to your function call, when you access a function from inside an evaluation.
 And since inside the evaluation a function will just be evaluated, without any further checking, any `<<body>>` inside the return value will not be replaced but will remain in the result.
 So, to produce actually the same result as in the example above, you could manually replace the `<<body>>` parts:

     $:(html.span("some argument").replace("<<body>>", ""))

 Technically, every argument that you pass to a leif function or to a control construct, is an evaluation statement.

+You can use evaluation to print text that would otherwise be interpreted as leif syntax:

+    $:("$:")

+This will produce an actual dollar sign followed by a colon.

 ###control construct###

-The syntax of control constructs is the same as of functions, with the exception that control constructs always require a body.
+The syntax of control constructs is the same as of function.
 There are two different kinds of control construct in leif:

 *   if
 *   foreach